gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 Good luck trying to make something like `Dictionary<byte[], string>`.

 Many years had passed until it became clear that original platform maintainer is not going to solve that.
-Don't mind millions of people* are suffering.
-The world can wait.

-(* 8 million is approximate number of .NET developers in the world)

 As you can imagine, this whole situation gave an initial spark to Gapotchenko.FX project.